Planning for your future can feel like looking into a crystal ball.

 Firstly, check what you’re due to receive from the state pension.

-The full state pension is currently £175.20 per week for people who reach state pension age after 6 April 2016.
+Updated in April 2022, the full state pension is currently £185.15 per week for people who reach state pension age after 6 April 2016.
 However, this depends on your National Insurance record and whether you delay taking your pension.

 Personal and Workplace Pensions